 Distinctive features: Hillia and Cosmibuena are similar in being epiphytic or hemi-epiphytic (rarely terrestrial), vines with succulent distal branches, coriaceous or succulent leaves, large flowers, and large, septicidal capsules.
-Hillia differs from Cosmibuena by the stipules and calyx lobes that are free at the base, and the seeds with a distal tuft of long hairs; while in Cosmibuena, the stipules are shallowly fused at the base, calyx truncate or divided, and seeds have a membranaceous wing.

-Distribution: A neotropical genus of ca. 24 species, 7 of which are often described as climbing shrubs or lianas, these are found from Mexico throughout Central America to Colombia, Bolivia, and Brazil, including the Greater and Lesser Antilles; wet or cloud forests; 600-2,750 m.
+See discussion under Cosmibuena.
+Distribution: A neotropical genus of ~24 species, seven of which are often described as climbing shrubs or lianas; Mexico throughout Central America to Colombia, Bolivia, and Brazil, including the Greater and Lesser Antilles; wet or cloud forests; 600-2,750 m.